Francesca Sciandra

 Supervision

 To support the development of other practitioners, I provide one-to-one and group supervision for hypnotherapists.
-I’m a registered acknowledged supervisor with the General Hypnotherapy Register (GHR), and I offer supervision for trainees, those newly-registered, and experienced hypnotherapists.
+I’m an acknowledged supervisor with the General Hypnotherapy Register (GHR), and I offer supervision for trainees, those newly registered, and experienced hypnotherapists.

 Ethics and standards of care